Looking for a resource management software for your company? We’ve made a list of 7 tools to choose from.

 Resource allocation helps you to choose the best available resources for your projects and manage them throughout the work, so you can avoid under or overutilization of your employees.
 Sadly, not all project managers use it to their advantage.

 Only 26% of companies always use resource management to estimate and allocate resources, and 36% of them do it often, according to last year’s PMI’s survey.

 At the same time, less than 60% of projects meet the original budget and barely 50% of them are being completed on time, the same study says.

-If this is the case with you or your company, you should definitely learn more about resource allocation.
+If this is the case with you or your company, you should definitely learn more about resource allocation and resource planning.
 Especially, as the very same study says that resource dependencies, inadequate resource forecasting and limited resources account for many projects’ failures.

 From this article you will learn:

 - how to implement it at your organization,

 - how it helps project managers in their work.